jotaelesalinas/php-mapreduce/README.md

 - [ ] (Enhancement) `withBuffer(int $max_size)` to allow mapping and reducing in batches
     - [ ] (Enhancement) Multithread (requires pthreads)
         - [ ] (Enhancement) Pipelining: map while reading, reduce while mapping
+- [ ] Mention that it is possible to work both with local and cloud data by implementing the right Reader/Writer, possibly using [Flysystem by Frank de Jonge](https://github.com/thephpleague/flysystem).
 - [ ] Move this to-do list to [Issues](https://github.com/jotaelesalinas/php-local-mapreduce/issues)
 - [ ] Create milestones in GitHub for: sequential (v1.0), buffered (v1.1), multithreaded (v1.2), pipelined (v1.3).